CliveMcEvadeen/zephurCortex/oachestrator/oachestrator.md

 ```

 ### **Step 3: Refine and Test Each Module**
-Now, let's go through each module to ensure they fit into this orchestrated workflow.
-We can:

 1. **Adjust Function Signatures:** Modify function names and signatures to match what's expected by the orchestrator.
 2. **Handle Data Passing:** Ensure data is passed correctly between functions (e.g., from `data_gathering` to `data_processing`).
 3. **Test the Workflow:** Run the orchestrator to make sure everything works together smoothly.

-### **Next Steps**
-- **Would you like to start refining a specific module first, or should we focus on testing the orchestrator with the existing modules?**
-- **If any specific module needs attention, let me know so we can dive into it.**